planttheidea/bolster/README.md

 **$(selector).boundingBox()**

 Return the bounding client rectangle (top, left, right, bottom, height, and width relative to viewport) of the first element in the jQuery object.
-To execute the method, you simply call the method (no parameters accepted).
+To execute the method, you can pass in the following parameters:
++ specific attribute to return *(string / array, optional)*

+If no parameter is passed, an object with all attributes is returned.

 Example:
 ```html